pc2/HPCC_FPGA/GEMM/Readme.md

 An example output from an emulation is given below:

-    norm. resid        resid       machep
+     norm. residual      res. error          mach. eps
-    1.45417e-05  4.76837e-05  1.19209e-07
+     8.08345e-05         7.62939e-06         1.19209e-07

      best                mean                GFLOPS
-    6.89168e-03  6.89168e-03  1.03868e+02
+     6.50672e-03 s       1.06789e-02 s       5.15689e+00 GFLOP/s

 The first two rows give information about the calculation error.

-- `norm. resid`: The normalized residual error based on the used matrix size and used values
+- `norm. residual`: The normalized residual error based on the used matrix size and used values
-- `resid`: The maximum residual error of the calculation
+- `res. error`: The maximum residual error of the calculation
-- `machep`: The machine epsilon
+- `mach. epsilon`: The machine epsilon

 The last two columns contain the time measurements and based on that the achieved FLOPS of the calculation.